CoultonF/inertia-flask/README.md

 ```
 This ensures that Axios automatically includes the CSRF token in requests, aligning with Seasurf's protection mechanism.

+## Use

+###

 ## Examples

+Ensure you have pnpm/npm installed and are on the latest version of node as Vite has dropped support for Node v21.
+If you are encountering issues around node and using Windows, try to sign out.

 To run the example project, follow these steps: